Transfagarasan is a thrilling road through Dracula's territory

-The surface of the road is paved with asphalt.
+The road is totally paved.
 It runs between the highest peak in the country, Moldoveanu, and the second highest, Negoiu.There are large sections of non barriered road with sheer drops of over a 1000 ft.
 It has more tunnels (a total of 5) and viaducts than any other road in Romania.
 Near the highest point, at Bâlea Lake, the road passes through the longest road tunnel in Romania which is not lighted (884 m).
-The road was closed for several days on November’2010 because it was featured Ghost Rider: Spirit of Vengeance, with Nicolas Cage.
-The scenes were filmed on some sections between km 56 (HPP) and km 62 (The dam).
-Among the attractions along the southern section of the road, near the village of Arefu, is the Poienari fortress.
-The castle served as the residence of Vlad III the Impaler, the prince who inspired Bram Stoker’s Dracula character.
-There is a parking area and a path to the ruins.